-She currently serves as a member of the Standing Committee on Private Bills and the Standing Committee on Alberta's Heritage Savings Trust Fund.
-Previously she served as a member of the Standing Committee on Alberta's Economic Future.
+She currently serves as a member of the standing committees on Private Bills, the Alberta Heritage Savings Trust Fund and Families and Communities.
+She previously served as a member of the Standing Committee on Alberta's Economic Future.

 Originally from France, Ms. McKitrick came to Canada to attend McGill University where she obtained a bachelor of science (Ecology).
 Ms. McKitrick has a master's degree in education and a diploma in public-sector management from the University of Victoria.